dggfi/EnhancedUI-React-Workbench/README.md

 ## What's included

-EnhancedUI uses Chromium for its UI, and this repo gives you everything you need to start designing those components, including Space Engineers fonts (streamer kit + custom.)
+EnhancedUI uses Chromium for its UI, and this repo gives you everything you need to start designing React components, including Space Engineers fonts (streamer kit + custom.)
 For now, all output is placed in the `Content/` directory of the EnhancedUI plugin folder.

 **WARNING**: Using this toolkit will likely overwrite existing UI files in the plugins directory, which may warrant re-installing the plugin if you want to restore the UI provided in the official release (at the time of writing, there is not an official UI.)